heatherstock/CV/README.md

 **Tes Global, Remote** (June '19 - present)
 - *Working on Staff Pulse creating a tool for understanding and developing teachers' wellbeing*
-- *Working with Javascript, Node.js, React/Redux, MongoDB, RabbitMQ, Postgres, SQL, OOP, TTD*
+- *Working with Javascript, Node.js, React/Redux, MongoDB, RabbitMQ, Postgres, SQL, Sequelize, OOP, TTD*
 - *Mentor & Coach*
 - *Initiated a campaign to provide training to junior engineers that was previously lacking.
 Worked with principal engineers to develop a loose program and build their teaching skills.*
 - *Retro facilitator.
 Succeeding in making retros biweekly - up from once or twice a year - and making wellbeing part of the focus, as well as creating a wellbeing check in on the alternate weeks.*